Frequently Asked Questions

 No; HEARs are be issued to all eligible FT/SW undergraduate students who are currently studying with NTU.
 However, you will need to ensure that you activate your HEAR account in order to view your document.
 Activation emails are sent directly to all student email addresses 2 - 3 months prior to a course start date from Gradintelligence.

 When will I receive my HEAR?

-Your formative HEAR will be able for review in January and July each, your final HEAR will be available around the time of your Graduation ceremony.
+Your formative HEAR will be available to view in December and July each year.
+Your final HEAR will be available around the time of your Graduation ceremony.

 What is a Formative HEAR?

-You will receive details after you have enrolled on how to access your HEAR and activate your Gradintel account.
+Your formative HEAR is essentially a draft of your final HEAR document and is updated throughout your study.
 You do need to bear in mind however that this is just a snapshot of how the data currently stands and that final marks, classification, awards, prizes or other achievements that have not yet been verified will not be present.
 Your HEAR will be built upon each year until you graduate and are issued with a Final HEAR.

 How do I access my HEAR?

-You access you HEAR through a third party called Gradintel, please look out for your activation email which will contain important information to access the Gradintel website and activate your account.
-Your activation email will go to your student email address, If you are unable to gain access to your student email using your student log in details or are unable to remember your log in details, please contact the NTU ITS team at email@example.com and request your username and password are reset or reactivated.
+You access you HEAR through a third party called Gradintelligence, please look out for your activation email which will contain important information on how to access the Gradintelligence website and activate your account.
+Your activation email will go to your student email address, If you are unable to gain access to your student email using your student log in details or are unable to remember your log in details, please contact the NTU ITS team at firstname.lastname@example.org and request your username and password are reset or reactivated.

 Please provide the ITS team with your:

 - Postcode at the time of study